Sharing a little of our adoption story, grace, and what happens when a prodigal returns home.

 We decided this would be the “fatted calf” moment …we would take him his favorite meal.
 Of course, there is a little nagging in the back of your mind that wonders if you are rewarding this negative behavior.
 But the realities are…would a kid go and runaway for fast food?
 Probably not.
 Running away is generally a decision made in fear.
 But in either case, we decided to try and follow the principles laid out in this parable – as this is how our Heavenly Father shows us love.

-The next part of the story/parable must deal with the new rules, where he can and can’t go, and /or how the son never disobeyed again.
+The next part of the story/parable surely will deal with the new rules, where he can and can’t go, and /or how the son never disobeyed again.

 Not even close.
 Actually it deals with the other son who has bitterness in his heart celebrating his brother’s disobedience and not his own loyalty to his father.